Goal of this page:

 – John Smoltz, Hall of Fame pitcher and broadcaster

 In terms of massage publishing, 1980 proved to be a banner year in more ways than one.
 For our purposes, the year saw the release of the highly influential book SportsMassage by athletic trainer Jack Meagher, a text that has helped set the standard for sports massage publishing ever since.
-At least for a time, if not even today, the book has been required reading to earn a massage license in New York State, though it’s starting to appear dated.
+At least for a time, if not even today, the book has been required reading to earn a massage license in New York State, though it’s starting to appear dated and stale.

-When we are sore and tight, one of our first inclinations is to rub and stretch, a habit that nature seems to have embedded into us.
+When we are sore and tight, one of our first inclinations is to rub and stretch, a habit that nature seems to have encoded into us.
 However, stretching in and of itself is a form of brute force, and force in itself cannot fully and reliably induce a muscle to relax.
 So says Deane Juhan, author of the highly influential bodywork text Job's Body.
-Unfortunately, many massage instructors to this day insist on stretching a body every which way under the sun, without a game plan, operating under the unexamined but tempting proposition that a mere stretch is the magic solution for ameliorating the bumps and grinds of daily life.
+Unfortunately, many massage and yoga instructors to this day insist on stretching a body every which way under the sun, without a game plan, operating under the unexamined but tempting proposition that a mere stretch is the magic cure-all for ameliorating the bumps and grinds of daily life.

 "Force can only achieve mediocre results at best."

 – Napoleon Hill